Azure/service-fabric-mesh-preview/docs/conceptual-docs/application-deployment-quickstart.md

 ## Go to the application

-Once the application status is returned as ""provisioningState": "Succeeded", we need the ingress endpoint of the service, so let us query the netwokr resource, so get IP address to the container where the service is deployed, and open it on a browser.
+Once the application status is returned as ""provisioningState": "Succeeded", we need the ingress endpoint of the service, so let us query the network resource, so get IP address to the container where the service is deployed, and open it on a browser.

 The network resource for our quickstart application is SbzVotingNetwork, so let us fetch its details.

 ```cli
 az sbz network show --resource-group <resourceGroupName> --network-name SbzVotingNetwork
 ```
-The command should now return, with infromation like the screen shot below, copy the IP address from it.
+The command should now return, with information like the screen shot below when running the command in [Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview).
+From the output, copy the IP address .
 ![ingress]

 For example, my service end point IP is 13.90.141.214 and I just open the URL - http://13.90.141.214:80 in your favorite browser.